+2. The frequency distribution and the individual event severity distribution, or information about the formulation of events, underlying Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data) and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data) will be reviewed.

+4. The first and second moments of the frequency and severity distributions, or similar information about the event distribtuions, underlying the hurricane probable maximum loss levels shown in Parts B and C in Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data) and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data) will be reviewed.

 All referenced literature will be reviewed, in hard copy or electronic form, to determine applicability.

-Graphical representations of loss costs by ZIP Code and county will be reviewed.
+Graphical representations of hurricane loss costs by ZIP Code and county will be reviewed.

-Color-coded maps depicting the effects of land friction on loss costs by ZIP Code will be reviewed.
+Color-coded maps depicting the effects of land friction on hurricane loss costs by ZIP Code will be reviewed.

-The procedures used by the modeling organization to verify the individual loss cost relationships will be reviewed.
+The procedures used by the modeling organization to verify the individual hurricane loss cost relationships will be reviewed.
 Methods (including any software) used in verifying Standard A-6 will be reviewed.
-Forms A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code, A-2, Base Hurricane Storm Set Statewide Losses, A-3, 2004 Hurricane Season Losses, A-6, Logical Relationship to Risk (Trade Secret item), and A-7, Percentage Change in Logical Relationship to Risk, will be reviewed to assess coverage relationships.
+Forms A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), A-3A, 2004 Hurricane Season Losses (2012 FHCF Exposure Data), A-3B, 2004 Hurricane Season Losses (2017 FHCF Exposure Data), A-6, Logical Relationship to Hurricane Risk (Trade Secret item), and A-7, Percentage Change in Logical Relationship to Hurricane Risk, will be reviewed to assess coverage relationships.

-6. The loss cost relationships among deductible, construction type, policy form, coverage, building code/enforcement, building strength, condo unit floor, number of stories, territory, and region will be reviewed.
+6. The hurricane loss cost relationships among deductible, construction type, policy form, coverage, building code/enforcement, building strength, condo unit floor, number of stories, territory, and region will be reviewed.

-7. The total personal and commercial residential insured losses provided in Forms A-2, Base Hurricane Storm Set Statewide Losses and A-3, 2004 Hurricane Season Losses, will be reviewed individually for total personal residential and total commercial residential insured losses.
+7. The total personal and commercial residential insured hurricane losses provided in Forms A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), A-3A, 2004 Hurricane Season Losses (2012 FHCF Exposure Data), and A-3B, 2004 Hurricane Season Losses (2017 FHCF Exposure Data), will be reviewed individually for total personal residential and total commercial residential insured hurricane losses.

-8. Forms A-4, Output Ranges, and A-5, Percentage Change in Output Ranges, will be reviewed, including geographical representations of the data where applicable.
+8. Forms A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data), and A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), will be reviewed, including geographical representations of the data where applicable.

-9. Justification for all changes in loss costs from the previously-accepted model will be reviewed.
+9. Justification for all changes in hurricane loss costs based on the 2012 FHCF Exposure Data from the previously-accepted hurricane model will be reviewed.

-10. Form A-4, Output Ranges, will be reviewed to ensure appropriate relativities among deductibles, coverages, and construction types.
+10. Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data) and Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), will be reviewed to ensure appropriate relativities among deductibles, coverages, and construction types.

-11. Apparent anomalies in the output ranges and their justification will be reviewed.
+11. Apparent anomalies in the hurricane output ranges and their justification will be reviewed.

+12. Forms A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), and A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), will be reviewed.

-Form A-1: Zero Deductible Personal Residential
+Form A-1: Zero Deductible Personal Residential Hurricane

 Loss Costs by ZIP Code

-Purpose: This form and the associated maps illustrate the range and variation by ZIP Code of zero deductible loss costs across Florida separately for frame, masonry, and manufactured homes.
+Purpose: This form and the associated maps illustrate the range and variation by ZIP Code of zero deductible hurricane loss costs across Florida separately for frame owners, masonry owners, and manufactured homes.